-The Carlyle Group is a private global investment firm retained Walker to provide professional consulting services to assist their team in preparing a qualified response to the City of Pittsburgh’s Request for Proposal (“RFP”) issued to private firms.
-The RFP was issued to assess the potential of entering into a long-term Public Private Partnership consisting of two fifty-year concession agreements to manage and operate the City’s on-street and off-street parking system.
+The Carlyle Group, a private global investment firm, retained Walker to assist their team in preparing a qualified response to the City of Pittsburgh.
+The City issued a Request for Proposals (“RFP”) to assess the potential of entering into a long-term Public Private Partnership consisting of two fifty-year concession agreements to manage and operate the City’s on-street and off-street parking system.

 The system, currently operated by the Pittsburgh Parking Authority, is comprised of 11 downtown structures (9,000 off-street spaces) as well as 1,800 metered spaces (33 lots) scattered throughout the City.
 In addition, the system also contains over 6,900 metered spaces that represent one of the largest on-street systems in the U.S. when compared to other cities.